ruoxinyuan/ruoxinyuan.github.io/_pages/about.md

 Research Interests
 ======
 My current research focuses on the theory of machine learning and optimization, with applications to large-scale temporal data.
 Looking ahead, I am interested in
-- Statistical machine learning
+- Statistical machine learning;
-- LLMs and GUI agents
+- LLMs and GUI agents;
-- Optimization theory
+- Optimization theory.

 <!-- For those users that need more advanced functionality, the template also supports the following popular tools: